 Now that we've twisted up this poor man's face, let's make it look more like a painted image.
 We'll start by having a more artistic background.

 Add a Layer Mask to the caricature layer and use a textured brush to fade the bottom of the layer out.
-I chose the Sponge Brush Projection brush preset here.
-Reduce the Brush Opacity setting to around 40% so the texture builds up gradually.
+I chose the Sponge Brush Projection brush preset here (you can find it in the Legacy brush set).

 Open the BackgroundTexture.jpg file from the tutorial assets and place it as a layer underneath the caricature layer.

 Add a new layer over the textured background.
-Use the same textured brush from the mask work to add in a white brushed border effect.
+Fill it with white and use the same textured brush from the mask work to add a white brushed border effect.

 Now we are ready to transform the caricature itself into a painting.
 We want to retain some of the photographic qualities, but still give the impression of a hand-painted piece.
 This is easily done using a smudge painting technique.

 Smaller details tend to disrupt the smudge painting process, so it's best to smooth them out first.
 Go to Filter > Blur > Smart Blur.
-Use a Radius of 2.0 a Threshold of 10.0, with Quality set to High.
+Set Quality to High, and experiment with the sliders.

 The highlights in the photo appear a little bright.
 Correct this by clipping a Curves Adjustment Layer to the caricature layer and using the Curves to decrease the bright areas.